MailTape/MailTape-v1/_posts/2022-02-13-Luiza-Brina.md

 Sarah: **"**Laughing Ears is a Shanghai-based producer whom I’ve seen live for a couple of times in Shanghai.
 This track was the first I've listened to from her and remains my favorite among her stellar productions.
 The trance-infused, beautiful yet haunting synth line morphs like aurora, accompanied by insectile percussion and thrumming sub-bass.
 Truly mesmerizing.**"**

 ## Luiza Brina - A Toada Vem É Pelo Vento
-Sarah: **"**wonderful bass underscoring the violin beautiful voices the choir contributes a somewhat dreamy haze, but with a rousing instrumental and rhythm section surrounding it**"**
+Sarah: **"**wonderful bass underscoring, giving a driving momentum to the rest of the track's movements the cello adds this vibrant complexity, beautiful voices, very involved; watching live performances of the track reveal the choir contributes a somewhat dreamy haze, but with a rousing instrumental and rhythm section surrounding it**"**